 A minimum condition of an attribute's being measurable (MR) is that it admits of more or less of the attribute.
 A second condition is that objects be capable of being ordered according to how much of the attribute they contain.
 But we do not yet have MR. What is lacking?
 We must be able to devise a numerical scale on which a number can be found corresponding to the magnitude of the attribute possessed by that object.
-A so-called "interval" scale is needed; here, the relative distance between two or more points on the scale must be the same even though the absolute numbers may differ (as in the case of temperature, which can be measured in Fahrenheit or Centigrade).
+A so-called "interval" scales is needed; here, the quantitative distance between two or more units is the same on every part of the scale.

-What advantage does quantification (whether MR or not) provide?
-Consider a middle school selecting students for an advanced mathematics program, and trying to justify those decisions to parents of students who were not selected.
+What advantages does quantification (whether MR or not) provide?
+Consider a middle school selecting students for an advanced mathematics program and trying to justify those decisions to parents of students who were not selected.
 Suppose those judgments are made by teachers on the basis of their day-to-day work with children.
-These judgments may be very objective but a disappointed parent would be more accepting if scores on a schoolwide math test showed her daughter with a score of 71 when the cutoff for the advanced class was 88.
+These judgments may be very objective, but a disappointed parent would be more accepting if scores on a schoolwide math test showed her daughter with a score of 71 when the cutoff for the advanced class was 88.
 Here, quantification provides a way of making diffuse and private judgments more precise and public, hence less likely to evoke accusations of bias or unfairness.
 Beyond that, quantification provides opportunities to compare not simply individual students but schools, or entire educational systems across time and space.
 Think of the problem of selecting students for an elite medical school with an acceptance rate below four percent.
 Do you think that the fairness of the selection process would be enhanced by eliminating applicant scores on the Medical College Application Test (MCAT)-a 7.5 hour test taken by 85,000 students in more than 20 countries?